dev0l/spring-social-network/README.md

 spring.datasource.username=USERNAME
 spring.datasource.password=PASSWORD
 ```
-* Run the project using IntelliJ (IDE) and navigate to URL: localhost:8080
+* Run the project using IntelliJ (IDE) and, in your browser, navigate to URL: localhost:8080

 ## Technology Stack
 * MySQL - Database used